Permaculture Design Course

 This course lets you develop a broad understanding of permaculture and design that uses whole systems thinking, which looks at how everything works together as a part of a larger whole.
 This can apply to the environment, our internal state of being and our organizations and social systems.
 In this PINA-recognized Permaculture Design Certificate course, participants learn a standard 72-hour permaculture curriculum toward certification that is recognized around the world.
 Participants will also gain hands-on experience in designing and transforming a local landscape using design principles and incorporating the use of captured rainwater and greywater systems.

-The 2022 PDC program (September 2022-February 2023) combines weekly online Zoom classes with five hands-on, two-day weekends and a final presentation.
-Participants will work in small groups and follow current health guidelines.
+The 2025 PDC program (August 2025-December 2025) combines online Zoom classes with five hands-on, two-day weekends and a final presentation.
+Participants will work in small groups.

 This is a great way to build permaculture knowledge for a variety of interests and fields of experience.
 Past PDC participants included landscaping professionals, educators, sustainability program managers, and community members wanting to bring permaculture practices to their property and permaculture principles to their communities.